-Space Place learning sessions highlight the science, culture and history of astronomy.
+Space Place learning sessions highlight the science and history of astronomy.

-All education sessions are two hours long and include:
+All Space Place learning sessions are two hours long and include:

 Education visits take place from Monday to Friday during term time, we have two sessions a day which start at 9:45am and 12:15pm.
 Each session can accommodate two groups of up to 35 students (for younger groups: Year 1 and 2 we strongly recommend a maximum of 20 students per group).

 Take a browse through our programmes or contact us about customising an experience that suits your individual requirements.
 Charges apply for all education programmes.

 There may be addition charges for collaborative programmes.

 For information and to book an education visit at Space Place email us or phone us on 04 815 8303.

 Space Place has it’s very own sing-along planetarium show called The Family of the Sun/Te Whānau o te Rā.
 Learn about the stories of the southern stars, see how the Moon orbits the Earth, and follow poor lost Pluto through the Solar system as he tries to find his way back home.

 The World Around Us Levels 1–2 (Years 1–4)